kgg511/RecipeStartup260/notes.md

 EX: select all paragraph elements, 4 declarations (sans-serif font, font size twice as big, navy text, gray shadow)

-Three ways to associate CSS to with HTML style attribute of HTML element to assign declarations: <p style="color:green">CSS</p>
+Three ways to associate CSS to with HTML
+-style attribute inside HTML element to assign declarations: <p style="color:green">CSS</p>
-style element to define CSS rules.
+-style element to define CSS rules.
 Should be in the head element to make the rules apply to all elements in doc.
 <head>
   <style>
     p {